Gabe-N-G/syncsmart_takehome/README.md

 - ❌ Authentication
 - ✅ A ReadMe that documents the features implemented (Here!)
 - 😻 Treat these "requirements" as open-ended and non-strict.
 The goal is to show off your skills and impress your future co-workers.

+My own strech goals:
+- Try to figure out pagination/suspend from the next.js library to give 10 per page views of items
+- Make website typesafe enough to launch on vercel